-Question sections must submitted by May 3, 2021 to be considered for inclusion in the 2021 Annual Survey.
+Question sections must be submitted by March 27, 2023 to be considered for inclusion in the 2023 Annual Survey.
 Question/section submitters are encouraged to review past CDIM Survey Data and/or CDIM Survey Publications.

 The CDIM Annual Survey undergoes a rigorous process of editing, pretesting, and pilot-testing to maximize content validity.
 A primary goal of the Survey and Scholarship Committee is to assist CDIM members in achieving educational scholarship through the content that they submit for inclusion in the Annual Survey.